High School Counseling

 FALL

 - Create a log or system including all extracurricular activities, awards, community service, and honors.
-Update it every season.
+Update it minimally every semester.

-- Work up to your potential—the grades you earn become part of your Grade Point Average (GPA).
+- Work up to your potential—the grades you earn become part of your cumulative grade point average (GPA).

 - Get involved in extracurricular activities.
 Post-secondary institutions and colleges look for well-rounded students.